Ganglion & Mucous Cysts

 How is it treated?

-Mucous cysts often change in size and may even disappear spontaneously.
-For this reason, if the mucous cyst is not symptomatic, it may be best to simply wait.
+Ganglion cysts often change in size and may even disappear spontaneously.
+For this reason, if the ganglion is not symptomatic, it may be best to simply wait.
 Being prominent on the fingers, mucous cysts are often frequently knocked during daily activities which causes pain and is the reason many people wish to have them removed.
-They are harmless and do not need to be removed if they are not causing symptoms.
+They are harmless and do not need to be removed if they are not causing symptoms

 Surgical treatment involves day surgery to remove the mucous cyst from the joint and any osteophytes (arthritic bony spurs) that may be present.
 It can be performed under general or local anaesthetic with sedation.
 Removing the bone spurs stimulates a healing response and fibrous tissue formation to prevent the mucous cyst recurring.
 A bulky bandage is applied to the finger and extends to the wrist.

-There is approximately a 10% risk of the cyst returning.
+There is an approximately 10% risk of the cyst returning.
 There is a 1% risk of infection usually only requiring antibiotic tablets.
-Joint stiffness is possible but usually avoided by doing the exercises, using a heat pack, and taking regular paracetamol until full recovery.
-Very rarely, deep infection could require surgery to wash out the joint and longer-term antibiotic treatment.
+Joint stiffness is possible but usually avoided by doing the exercises, using a heat pack and taking regular paracetamol until full recovery.
+Very rarely deep infect could require surgery to wash out the joint and longer-term antibiotic treatment

 2 weeks: Stitches and bandage are removed.
 Home exercises started.
 Finger may get wet and a light Coban dressing will be used to control swelling.
 The joint will be stiff and take several weeks to improve.
 Occasionally hand therapy may be required.
 Use of a heat pack and Panadol is encouraged to improve movement.